LabeliaLabs/distributed-learning-contributivity/mplc/doc/documentation.md

 ### Experiment's parameters
 Few parameters can be set:
-    - `experiment_name`: String, default `None`.
-Name of the experiment, will be used for the save path. if `None` the result will not be saved on disk
+    - `experiment_name`: String, default `'experiment'`.
+Name of the experiment, will be used for the save path.
+The full experiment name will be followed by creation date/time, and by a hash if the experiment name already exists.
     - `nb_repeat`: int, Number of repetition for the experiment, in which each scenario will be run
     - `scenario_list`: list of scenarios to be run during the experiment.
 Scenario can also be added via the `.add_scenario()` method
+    -  `is_save`: boolean.
+If set to True, the experiment will be save on disk.

 ### Save folder
 Another parameter can be passed via the kwargs : `experiment_path`, string which will be used to define the path where the save folder will be created.